 Like a scene from an old cartoon, aromatic wafts of homemade pie should lure you to this fun, atmospheric farm.
 Situated amidst apple orchards and berry fields, the farm’s Bake Shop delights guests with plump homemade pies, fresh fruit puff pastries, and their specialty: apple dumplings.

-6. Explore Elkhorn Slough Reserve and Visitor Center
+6. Explore Elkhorn Slough Reserve

 7. Pluck Organic Veggies at a Charming Farm Stand

 Live Earth Farm is a mainstay at local farmers markets, but nothing compares to visiting its bucolic farm whose charming redwood barn brims with organic fruit, vegetables, flowers, and—if you’re lucky—seasonal homemade cider.
 The farm also hosts seasonal U-Pick events.
 Check their site for hours and dates.